Updated as of June 2018.

-Although we have been considering doing an integration with a 3rd party Voice vendor, this has not been released to date.
+Although we have been considering doing an integration with a 3rd party Voice vendor for a while now, this has not been released to date.
 The reason for this is that most vendor’s technology is network based, and we would like to have capability even when not connected to the network.
 Also, because we are not a Google Approved Device, we do not have access to some of the Android voice services provided by Google.
 Finally, most of the voice licensing models are per Application, not per platform.
 We would rather find a platform based solution that can used by all Applications on the device.

 There are these standard Android APIs related to speech: